 - It can handle switching between cell phone towers more efficiently.
 Which ensures fewer connectivity issues that we usually face while travelling

 - It will help in the deployment of 5G technology…..

 But how will 4G+ help the deployment of 5G?

-5G technology is the upcoming fifth generation of cellular technology which has features that can enhance the mobile capabilities with its enormous features.
+5G technology is the upcoming fifth generation of cellular technology.
+It has all the necessities that can enhance mobile capabilities with its enormous features.
 According to mobile operators, 5G will open new opportunities to users.
-In near future, 5G network will be developed on the existing infrastructure of the 4G network.
-Urban areas will witnes the initial deployment; hence the devices will have 4G LTE connection.
-5G compatible devices will soon be introduced in the market bringing along super fast internet speeds, enhanced connectivity due to improved bandwidth, zero-latency and efficient upload and download speeds.
+In the near future, the 5G network will be developed on the existing infrastructure of the 4th generation network.
+Urban areas will witness the initial deployment; hence the devices will have 4G LTE connection.
+5G compatible devices will soon enter the market bringing along super-fast internet speeds.
+It will enhance connectivity due to improved bandwidth, zero-latency and efficient upload and download speeds.

 5G will also revolutionize IoT (Internet of Things).
 This will in turn power the industries providing services and apps to manage complex IoT ecosystems.
-The emergence of 5G will have major impact on wide range of industries like healthcare, education, transportation, entertainment, defense, aviation, architecture and many more.
+The emergence of 5G will have a major impact on a wide range of industries such as healthcare, education, transportation, entertainment, defence, aviation, etc.

-Airtel has recently announced the deployment of India’s first state-of-the-art Massive Multiple-Input Multiple-Output (MIMO) technology which is a key enabler for 5G networks.
-“It is a pre-5G technology that will make the network future ready for meeting the data demand coming from digital revolution and data explosion in India.
+Airtel has recently announced the deployment of India’s first state-of-the-art Massive Multiple-Input Multiple-Output (MIMO) technology.
+This technology is expected to be a key enabler for 5G networks.
+“It is a pre-5G technology that will make the network future ready for meeting the data demand coming from a digital revolution and data explosion in India”.
 Customers can enjoy these faster data speeds on their existing 4G mobile devices without any upgrades or plan change.
 Massive MIMO deployment uses green technology and thus helps reduce carbon footprint.”
 (Source – http://tiny.cc/gf0xdz).